alchemyplatform/aa-sdk/site/packages/aa-alchemy/smart-account-client/actions/simulateUserOperation.md

 ### `overrides?:` [`UserOperationOverrides`](/resources/types#UserOperationOverrides)

-Optional parameter where you can specify override values for `maxFeePerGas`, `maxPriorityFeePerGas`, `callGasLimit`, `preVerificationGas`, `verificationGasLimit` or `paymasterAndData` on the user operation request
+Optional parameter where you can specify override values for `maxFeePerGas`, `maxPriorityFeePerGas`, `callGasLimit`, `preVerificationGas`, `verificationGasLimit` or `paymasterAndData` on the user operation request.
+You can also specify a `stateOverride` to be passed into `eth_estimateUserOperationGas` during fee estimation.